About teaching rooms

 Lecture theatres have fixed rows of seating, and are often but not always, raked so the back rows are higher than the front.
 Most lecture theatres have writing benches, but the Cinema has retractable writing flaps in the chair arms.
-While they are called lecture theatres RLT2 and DLT3 are actually class rooms.
-The smallest lecture theatre is SLT2 with 41 seats, the largest is W-LT with 471.
+While it is called alecture theatre, DLT3 is actually a class room.
+The smallest lecture theatre is SLT2 with 40 seats, the largest is W-LT with 471.

 Seminar rooms have furniture arranged facing inwards around a table with teaching facilities on one or more walls.
 They are generally used for seminars and other discussion-based learning and are the preferred room format for meetings.
 The central Canterbury campus seminar rooms are for 30 or fewer.

 Group rooms have a number of tables with chairs around them, supporting several discussion groups.
 Currently there are two group style rooms on Canterbury campus,KS20 which has a capacity of 30 at five tables of six, and CHSR5 which has a capacity of 48 at eight tables of six.
 The Eliot Kennedy room and Rutherford Rogers room also have group tables in part of the room.

 There are currently two digital classrooms located in the Templeman Library on the Canterbury Campus.
 These provide an opportunity to deliver seminars to a group of up to 24 students in a digitally interactive manner.

 A number of computer rooms on campus are used for classes; nine of these are centrally controlled: COPC1, CSPC1 in Cornwallis, CEPC1 and CEPC2 in Cornwallis East, ECT1 in Eliot, KSA1 in Keynes, KENPC3 in Kennedy and SIBPC1 and SIBPC2 in Sibson.
 When not in use for teaching these rooms are available for students to use on a drop-in basis.

 Medway teaching rooms by size and type